-1. Gladstone Middle Housing Zoning Code Amendments, file TXT-2022-01.
-Discuss draft amendments to housing in Chapter 17 of the Gladstone Municipal Code.
-Amendments are intended to bring the code into compliance with House Bill (HB) 2001.
+- 2. Monthly Planning Report February and March 2022 - 3.
+Public Hearing: File TXT-2022-01.
+The Planning Commission will consider making a recommendation to the Gladstone City Council to approve amendments to housing in Chapter 17 of the Gladstone Municipal Code.
+These amendments are intended to bring the code into compliance with House Bill (HB) 2001. - 4.
+Update on Gladstone Housing Code Initiatives and Downtown Revitalization Efforts (no attachments).